Raz18/userFetch/README.md

 ### Implementation

-The UserFetcher class is implemented in `api_task_cyclops.py` and includes the following methods:
+The UserFetcher class is implemented in `api_user_fetcher` and includes the following methods:

 `__init__(self, url)`: Initializes the UserFetcher instance with the given URL and sets up an empty list for users and a logger.